 Both mills were water powered by the Harrop brook which ran under the bobbin mill.
 A head of water was provided by a mill pond located where Pool Bank car park is today.
 This pond was abandoned and filled in by about the end of the 19thC and was simply a patch of waste ground for perhaps 50 years.
 A traveling fair used the space in the early 20thC.
 See the page on mill ponds.

 In the late 19thC, Thomas Pimlott and Thomas Gatenby were bottling water and lemonade in the mill.
 See Brewers and Bottlers.

-“Above picture is what remained of Defiance Mill shortly before the housing development.
+“Above picture, from Bollington Live!, shows what remained of Defiance Mill shortly before the housing development.
 The tall part of the mill is all that remains now.
-The lower section (over Harrop/Sowcar Brook) was demolished, as were the adjacent buildings along Queen Street which were part of the Oak Bank Mill site.The lower section, now demolished would once have been the same height as the remaining part of the mill, this gable end was fully rebuilt as part of the renovation, the other three walls are pretty much as they were.
-That gable end was much rougher stone (similar to an internal wall) whereas the other three walls were much better construction.
+The lower section (over Harrop/Sowcar Brook) was demolished, as were the adjacent buildings along Queen Street which were part of the Oak Bank mill site.The lower section, now demolished would once have been the same height as the remaining part of the mill.
+The gable end was fully rebuilt as part of the renovation, the other three walls are pretty much as they were.
+That gable end was much rougher stone (similar to an internal wall) whereas the other three walls were of much better construction.
 Why or when the other half of the mill was lowered to a two storey section is not known to me.”
-Thank you Anthony Holland for the last paragraph.

 Your Historic Documents

 Please don't chuck out those historic documents and pictures!
 Find out why here.